 We can use the wisdom of Chinese Medicine to help synchronise our body with daily rhythms.

 Our body has an internal body clock, which directs certain physiological functions to occur at the appropriate time of the day.
 This helps establish what is known as the circadian rhythm of our body.

 This circadian rhythm is a daily rhythm with a time cycle of approximately 24.2 hours, having an influence on our sleep cycles, metabolism and alertness among other things.
 The circadian rhythm is reset on a daily basis, in a process known as entrainment, in order for our bodies to be synchronised with the 24 hour (or more precisely 23 hours and 56 minutes) time cycle of the turning of the earth creating what we know as night and day.

-Within Chinese Medicine it is understood that our energy moves through the twelve major energy networks of the body, known as the twelve internal organs, in two hour shifts.
-This ebb and flow of energy means that the function of a particular organ is strongest at a specific time of the day, and weakest at the opposite time on the clock.
+In the Chinese Medicine 24 hour cycle it is understood that our energy moves through the twelve major energy networks of the body, known as the twelve internal Zang-Fu organs, in two-hour shifts.
+This ebb and flow of energy mean that the function of a particular organ is strongest at a specific time of the day, and weakest at the opposite time on the Chinese Medicine clock.

 For example, the time of 9-11am is associated with the Spleen, meaning that at this time our ability to digest is at its strongest indicating that the best time of the day to have your largest meal is in the morning.
 It is also therefore at its weakest from 9-11pm, which is why large and heavy evening meals can be difficult to digest.

 This cycle remains the same, even if we shift our activities by an hour as in with daylight savings, meaning our activities become desynchronised with our bodily function.
 This creates a situation where our routines are out of sync with the rhythm of nature.